escalonc/nodejs-api-typescript-starter/README.md

 ## Disclaimer

-This template is still working in progress, the architecture used in this boilerplate is for general purposes
+This template is still working in progress, the architecture used in this boilerplate is for general purposes.